schiebermc/Game_AI/README.md

 Each project contains its own directory.
 Please visit the directories for more informaton.
 Here are short summaries of each project:

 Visualized Projects (backend tech + visualizations)
-* 8-Queens-GA: Solution for the 8-queens problem using genetic algorithms.
 * N-Puzzle: interactive N-puzzle game board with automated solutions using A* search.
 * traveling-salesman: Framework, test cases, and solvers to TSP.
 * maze-escape: interactive maze escape game.
 Includes unique maze generations with increasing difficulty and automated solvers.